SarthakSKumar/IoT-Projects-and-Scripts/README.md

 >- Before sending your pull requests, make sure that you read the whole guidelines.
 If you have any doubts about the contributing guide, please feel free to reach out.
 <br>

 ###### Kickstart your journey into the world 🌍 of IOT.
 This repo contains scripts for various Arduino-based projects.
-Discover 🚢, Learn ✏️, Engage 👨‍💻 and Contribute
+Discover 🚢, Learn ✏️, Engage 👨‍💻 and Contribute.

 # 📈 Contributing to this Repo
 	1. Fork this repository.
-	2. Clone the forked repository. git clone https://github.com/<your-github-username>/project_name.git
+	2. Clone the forked repository. git clone https://github.com/SarthakSKumar/IoT-Projects-and-Scripts.git
 	3. Navigate to the project directory.
 	4. Creating a new branch (IMP) This is one of the very important steps that you should follow to contribute to Open Source.
 A branch helps to manage the workflow, isolate your code and does not create a mess.